PFAS-free pans (other than stainless steel): healthy and effective alternatives for everyday cooking

 4. Natural enamel

-✔️ Cast iron or enamelled steel, without synthetic coating
+✔️ Enamelled cast iron or steel, without synthetic coating

-Some pans or sauté pans are made of enameled cast iron or enameled steel , a natural vitrified coating without PFAS, lead, or cadmium.
+Some frying pans or sauté pans are made of enamelled cast iron or enamelled steel, a natural vitrified coating without PFAS, lead, or cadmium.

 • Very good compromise between gentle cooking and easy maintenance